 The inspector of elections appointed for the Annual Meeting will tabulate votes cast by proxy or in person at the Annual Meeting.
 The inspector of elections will also determine whether a quorum is present.
-In order to constitute a quorum for the conduct of business at the Annual Meeting, a majority in voting power of all of the shares of the stock entitled to vote at the Annual Meeting must be present in person or represented by proxy at the Annual Meeting.
+In order to constitute a quorum for the conduct of business at the Annual Meeting, shares representing 33 1/3% of the common stock outstanding and entitled to vote at the Annual Meeting must be present in person or represented by proxy at the Annual Meeting.
 Shares that abstain from voting on any proposal, or that are represented by broker non-votes (as defined below), will be treated as shares that are present and entitled to vote at the Annual Meeting for purposes of determining whether a quorum is present.
 However, our Third Amended and Restated Bylaws provide that "votes cast" shall exclude abstentions and broker non-votes.